dbactual/thomaspaine/content/pages/resources/is-it-true-that-thomas-paine-first-coined-the-phrase-the-united-states-of-america.md

 ---
-Title: Is it true that Thomas Paine first coined the phrase, "The United States of America?"
+title: Is it true that Thomas Paine first coined the phrase, "The United States of America?"
 ---

    Yes.
 Previously it was claimed that American Crisis III was the